Generic name: zaleplon (ZAL-e-plon)

 If you think you need to take zaleplon for more than 7 to 10 days, be sure to discuss it with your doctor.
 Insomnia that lasts longer than this may be a sign of another medical problem.

-zaleplon will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that cause drowsiness).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies or colds: sedatives, tranquilizers, or sleeping medicines; prescription pain medicine or narcotics; barbiturates; medicine for seizures; muscle relaxants; or anesthetics, including some dental anesthetics.
+Zaleplon will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
+Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies or colds, sedatives, tranquilizers, or sleeping medicines, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you are using zaleplon.

-zaleplon may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally.
+Zaleplon may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls.
 Even though zaleplon is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
-Make sure you know how you react to zaleplon before you drive, use machines, or do anything else that could be dangerous if you are dizzy, unsteady, or are not alert or able to see well.
+Do not drive or do anything else that could be dangerous until you know how zaleplon affects you.

-If you will be taking zaleplon for a long time, do not stop taking it without first checking with your doctor.
-Your doctor may want you to reduce gradually the amount you are taking before stopping completely.
+Do not change your dose or stop using it without first checking with your doctor.
+Your doctor may want you to gradually reduce the amount you are using before stopping completely.
 Stopping zaleplon suddenly may cause withdrawal side effects.

 After taking zaleplon for insomnia, you may have difficulty sleeping (rebound insomnia) for the first few nights after you stop taking it.